richiesuper/richiesuper/README.md

 - What am I currently learning?

-I'm currently learning C and C++, although I am more experienced with C.
+I'm currently learning C++, although I also have experience with C.
 I also know Python (albeit not so expert), because it was my first programming language ever.

 - What am I looking to collab on?